 Skylight leaks are more common than most people would like to think.
 Years ago, skylights were installed in the finest of homes and made to feel exclusive.
 Because of this, there used to be a specialized market for skylight installation specialists.
 As time passed, by the beginning of the 90s, it seemed as though every house built had skylights.
 It is a trend that has remained steadfast since then.
 Aside from the newer and better-modeled skylights, one thing became apparent: More and more of the older homes with skylights experienced leaks.

 As a homeowner, you are probably aware of the varying degrees of quality offered by different manufacturers.
 A product may carry the same name, but with vast differences in grade and performance, not all skylights are built the same.
-For instance, a production-type home builder (person or organization that builds a lot of homes) would most likely opt for the cheaper skylight options to save on costs.
+For instance, a production-type home builder (a person or organization that builds a lot of homes) would most likely opt for the cheaper skylight options to save on costs.
 The quality of the components used in the skylight construction follows the price.
-In other words, cheap skylights, inexpensive parts, quantity over quality!
+In other words, cheap skylights, inexpensive parts, and quantity over quality!

-Windows, certain doors, and skylights do more than simply adding to your home’s interior beauty.
+Windows, certain doors, and skylights do more than simply add to your home’s interior beauty.
 These fenestrations, especially your skylights, aid in lighting, energy efficiency, temperature control, and improved overall comfort.
 All of that can vanish the moment your skylights begin to leak.
 Leakage coming from your Skylights can be a number of things.
 Here are some of the most common reasons.

 - Cheap Components/Inexperience